Self-Care Ideas for the Weekend

 Immerse Yourself in Water Wellness

 There's something deeply restorative about water.
 Whether it's a warm bath at home, a sauna session, or a float tank experience, water-based therapies calm your nervous system and ease physical tension.
+Hydrotherapy works by manipulating the temperature and pressure of water to influence your heart rate, blood pressure, and muscle tone.

 Consider these options for your weekend: